michaelbruce/arch-configuration/README.md

   - include a post install collection of steps that can be rerun to keep packages up to date/install clean etc

+# TODO

+- gimp settings are not saved currently (I don't do any configuration)
+- thunar settings not saved

 ## OLD README CONTENT (come back to this)

 A set of files that install and configure arch linux